elsasserlab/publicchip/README.md

 - `bam`: Bowtie produced alignments.
 - `tdf`: Alternative visualization files.
 Can be opened in IGV.

+It will also generate logging information on the pipeline run.

 Expected running times rely heavily on the type of machine, sizes of datasets, internet connection and queuing status in case of running this on a HPC system.